 The contracted Brazilian production company must send a formal notification to ANCINE with detailed information about the international crew.
-This notification must include:
+This notification must contain:

 Then, ANCINE will send a letter to the Brazilian Consulate requesting a VITEM II visa.
-ANCINE can take up to five (5) business days, counting from the receipt of the documentation, to send such letter.
+ANCINE can take up to 5 (five) business days, counting from the receipt of the documentation, to send the letter.
 Some countries are exempt from the need to obtain a VITEM II visa.
+To see
-To see a) a copy of the contract signed between the foreign production company and the Brazilian production company, indicating their mutual responsibilities, the agreed form of remuneration and the term of effectiveness of the instrument;

-b) a copy of the translation of the contract indicated in the item above, when the original is in a foreign language;

-c) a provisional filming/recording plan, indicating dates and locations (Municipality/State) in the Brazilian territory where the project will be carried out;

-d) a copy of the passport identification pages of each foreign professional.
+- a) copy of the contract signed between the foreign production company and the Brazilian production company, indicating the reciprocal responsibilities, the agreed form of remuneration and the period of validity of the instrument: - b) copy of the translation of the contract indicated in the item above, when in a foreign language; - c) provisional filming / recording plan, indicating dates and locations (Municipality / State) in the Brazilian territory where the project will be carried out; - d) copy of the passport identification sheets of each foreign professional.